ericzon/node-ajax-seo/README.md

 ## License

-  TODO
+MIT

 ## Release History

-* 1.1.0 Update json config to let customize some options doing it suitable for general purposes.
+* 1.0.0 Update json config to let customize some options doing it suitable for general purposes.
 * 0.1.0 Add basic Readme.md and first lib version.
 * 0.0.0 Initial commit with contributors.